We hope everyone has a safe and Happy New Year!

 - See more at: http://today.ttu.edu/2013/12/carol-of-lights-55-years-of-magical-memories/#sthash.QOJyS1Fr.dpuf

-Carol of Lights The outdoor ceremony begins with the carillon concert at 6:30 p.m. on Tuesday Dec.
+The outdoor ceremony begins with the carillon concert at 6:30 p.m. on Tuesday Dec.
 3. in the Science Quad and Memorial Circle.

 Due to Thanksgiving being later in the month of November and final exams starting the week after Thanksgiving, Carol of Lights has been moved from Friday to Tuesday in order to support students’ academic success.